automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Saurolophus.md

 # Saurolophus
-## Description: One of the few hadrosaurs known to have lived on two continents.
+## One of the few hadrosaurs known to have lived on two continents.